apache/gravitino/rfc/rfc-2/rfc-2.md

 ## Connectors

 Connectors can connect different data source, such as relational databases or file systems or WebServices, and extract metadata from them.
 We will map data source to `Graviton` metadata schema, table and column concept.

 ### ConnectorFactory

-Instances of the connector are created by the `ConnectorFactory`, The Factory creates its own connector for each different dada source, The connector factory is responsible for creating an instance of a connector object based on the `create` function
+Instances of the connector are created by the `ConnectorFactory`, The Factory creates its own connector for each different dada source, The connector factory is responsible for creating an instance of a connector object based on the `create` function:
 `Connector create(String lakehouse, String tenant, String zone, Map<String, String> config, ConnectorContext context)`.

 ### Typical Connectors